-This section provides an overview of cash flow rules and discusses how to set up cash flow rules.
+This section provides an overview of cash flow rules and discusses how to set up cash flow rules and assign accounts to cash flow activity codes.

 10.5.1 Understanding Cash Flow Rules

 After you verify the activity codes in UDC table 10/CF, you must set up cash flow rules.
 These rules specify the accounts that are associated with each activity code, the order in which the accounts appear on the cash flow statement, and description.